 f) The committee will also ensure that all procedures comply with CCAC guidelines, and, if at variance with those guidelines, require justification for the variance on scientific grounds;

 g) ACCs will discuss protocols and make decisions on them during full committee meetings, rather than through individual reviews, and will attempt to reach decisions by consensus;

 h) In the absence of consensus a majority rule will be taken and the minority opinion(s) noted in the ACC meeting minutes;

 i) An ACC may delegate the responsibility of interim approvals to a protocol review subcommittee, which must include at least one scientific member, one veterinarian and one community representative, one of which should preferably be the chair of the ACC.
 However, such interim approvals must be subject to discussion and final approval at a full meeting of the committee.
 Interim approvals will only be used infrequently, and the interim review process, including exchanges between the ACC and protocol authors, will be documented and will then be subject to discussion and final approval at a full meeting of the committee;

-j) Each ACC will define its protocol review process, with or without (a) protocol review subcommittee(s), in its Portfolio, Branch, or Program-specific Policy and Procedures Manual.
+j) Each ACC will define its protocol review process, with or without (a) protocol review subcommittee(s), in its Research Centre, Branch, or Program-specific Policy and Procedures Manual.
 This process will include, or refer to, clear instructions to protocol authors, to ensure that all animal users in how the ACC works, when it meets, how to fill out and submit a protocol form and what to expect after submission of the form;

 k) Ensure that animal users update their protocols with any modifications they intend to make, and approve any modifications to a protocol before they are implemented;